VisActor/vchart-theme/CONTRIBUTING.md

 ## Development Workflow

-After cloning VUtil, run `rush update --full` to fetch its dependencies.
+After cloning vchart-theme, run `rush update --full` to fetch its dependencies.
 Then, you can run several commands:

 1. `rush eslint` checks the code style.
 2. `rush test` runs the complete test suite.